m-jawhar/library-management-system/README.md

 ## 👨‍💻 Author

-Created as a demonstration of Object-Oriented Programming concepts for academic portfolio purposes.
+Created as a demonstration of Object-Oriented Programming concepts for academic purposes.

 ---